astronomer/docs/astro/create-cluster.md

 - Your preferred node instance type.
 - Your preferred max node count.

-If not specified, Astronomer will create a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1` by default.
+If you do not specify configuration preferences, Astronomer will create a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
 For information on all supported regions, configurations, and defaults, see [AWS resource reference](resource-reference-aws.md).

 #### Additional setup for AWS regions that are disabled by default